 Inside Wimbledon's Black Market Ticket Trade

-Ticket scalpers are as much a part of Wimbledon as strawberries and cream.
+Ticket touts are as much a part of Wimbledon as strawberries and cream.

 Every morning of Wimbledon fortnight, streams of people flood through the barriers of Southfields station and up Wimbledon Park Road towards the gates of the All England Club.
-But for all of Wimbledon's expensively produced PR campaigns, many seasoned Wimbledon-goers' first recognizable sight or sound of the Championships is not Pimms or even the manicured gleam of meticulously hewn grass.
-It's the touts—known as scalpers in the United States.
+But for all of Wimbledon's expensively produced PR campaigns, many seasoned Wimbledon-goers' first recognisable sight or sound of the Championships is not Pimms or even the manicured gleam of meticulously hewn grass.
+It's the touts.

 "Any spare tickets?"